-'Arms were borne without authority' means that they were probably never formally granted arms by an heraldic body such as The College of Arms or The Court of the Lord Lyon here in the UK.
+Sadly, it has not been possible to identify the husband as there is a suspicion that he may well have borne his arms without authority, meaning they were probably never formally granted arms by an heraldic body such as The College of Arms or The Court of the Lord Lyon here in the UK.
 Such arms were self assumed often in a family's distant past.
-Sometimes families avoided official sanction through choice or chose not to pursue an official grant or confirmation as they did not wish to pay the fees that the heralds charged.